eyelean7/message-board/README.md

 ## Known Bugs

-* No update or destroy functionality for answer-list
+* No update or destroy functionality for answers
 * No validation to create questions or answers

 ## Prerequisites